-The impact of salary on reduction may indicate that high salary workers believe they provide more value to the firm, and therefore this may further induce them to think that they are essential to firm operations.
+The impact of salary on REDUCTION may indicate that high salary workers believe they provide more value to the firm, and therefore this may further induce them to think that they are essential to firm operations.
 As a result, they may think that they wouldn't have to accept a salary cut to keep their jobs.

+Given the underperformance of the U.S. economy, offering workers a trade-off between lower salaries or more layoffs is already quite common (Larson, 2002).
 Knowing the factors that play a role in workers' acceptance of salary reductions to maintain employment should give human resource professionals a tool they can use to determine the likelihood of success of implementing such a plan.
 The outcomes of this study indicate that the probability of successfully using this strategy is increased by having upper management share the sacrifice, and by having a workforce with a larger proportion of Baby-Boomers.

 This study has limitations.
 The sample size (n = 50) is small, and geographically limited to North Florida.
 In addition, the proportion of the variation in the dependent variable that is explained by the regression model is only 21.3%.
-This leaves 78.7% of the variation in reduction unexplained by the model.
-Potentially, the proportion of the variation in the dependent variable explained by the model could be increased by incorporating other variables into the model, such as the inclusion of individuals from the Generation Y age group.
+This leaves 78.7% of the variation in REDUCTION unexplained by the model.
+Potentially, the proportion of the variation in the dependent variable explained by the model could be increased by incorporating other variables into the model.
 These limitations give direction to further research in this area.